ipbus-contrib/stratix10/README.md

 ### Compiling the code

 To produce the binary file, in the Quartus Compilation Dashboard, double click on the Assembler step.
-This will produce, in the auto generate folder _output_files_, the binary file with extension .bit.
+This will produce, in the auto generate folder _output_files_, the binary file with extension .sof.

 The intermediate steps (Synthesis, Fitting, Timing Analysis, etc.) are also available in the GUI.